Use Flow with Cursor, VS Code, and other IDEs

 How do I disable Screen Reader Mode?

-Flow feels slow in my IDE
+Why does Flow feel slow in my IDE?

 Disable Variable recognition in Settings → Vibe coding if you don't need it, and close unused editor tabs.
 Flow reads context from open tabs, so fewer tabs means faster processing.